doobix/sudoku/README.md

 ## Roadmap

 In the future, I want to implement a working sudoku board generator.
 For the time being, this only outputs one board.

+Also, I want to implement an input slider for the player to select the difficulty of the sudoku board.
+The higher the difficulty, the more blank squares there will be.